Mugshots of locally born Tasmanian prisoner James Geary (1844-1897?) from 1874-1893

 The first mugshot 1874 by T. J. Nevin

-This is one of Thomas J. Nevin’s finely produced albumen prints of Tasmanian prisoners taken in the 1870s for the Colonial government, typical of his commercial studio practice.
+This is one of Thomas J. Nevin’s finely produced albumen prints of Tasmanian prisoners taken on contract in the 1870s for the colonial government, typical of his commercial studio practice.

-Title James Gearey, native, taken at Port Arthur, 1874 [picture]
+James Gearey [sic], native, taken at Port Arthur, 1874 [incorrect information]

 POLICE GAZETTE RECORDS